-Bound together by a desire to play "Mazes and Monsters," Robbie and his four college classmates decide to move the board game into the local legendary cavern.
+Bound together by a desire to play "Mazes and Monsters," Robbie and his three college classmates decide to move the board game into the local legendary cavern.
 Robbie starts having visions for real, and the line between reality and fantasy fuse into a harrowing adventure.

 Rone Barton Lokarr <firstname.lastname@example.org>

 Danger lurks between fantasy and reality.